SneakyGremlin/CodeInsight/DEV-NOTES.md

+**Regained access to repository.**

 25-6-12 2100 - Fixed the memory error that arose as the Ollama model being used was too complex, and this computer has insufficient space.

 25-6-13 1405 - Was able to run a code-snippet to success.
 Note: The model that is used, does play a huge part: a lot of a lot was contingent on getting the code produced to be in JavaScript. tinyllama kept using Java.

 25-6-13 1500 - Was finally able to fully initialize git.
 Can now proceed with project after revising React and pertinent modules' fundamentals.
 (Docker will be seen to at the end.)

+---

+**Recovered from acute illness, completed course obligations (MATH221 and FMST210).**

+25-8-5 2100 - Reworded and expanded README.md with regards to Docker.
+Ensured that Dockerisation is still functional.
+Re-connected local repository with remote GitHub.